shawngiese/stellar-conquest/readme.txt

 open map_index.html
 maps are SVG so you can zoom your browser in to see details.

+Lots to improve and verify.
+The long audit log (game outout at this point)

 OPTIONAL
 Other tools
 - audit_players.py
-  What it does: Splits any output_statsXX.txt file into individual player files with clean formatting and helpful commands.
+  Splits any output_statsXX.txt file into individual player files .

   Usage:
   python audit_players.py output/outputTEST.txt
-  python audit_players.py --list
-  python audit_players.py --help

 - audit_taskforce.py
-  What it does: Creates detailed movement audit logs for each player's taskforces showing:
+  Creates detailed movement audit logs for each player's taskforces showing:
   - All 44 turns of activity (or gaps)
   - Complete ship compositions at creation
   - Turn-by-turn movement tracking